rlivings39/learning-ai/python-lessons/README.md

 A generator function is any function that uses `yield`.
 Calling a generator creates an object rather than executing the function.

 Generators are great for solving problems of producer-consumer variety: `producer->processing->processing->consumer`.
 See [practical-python/Work/ticker.py](practical-python/Work/ticker.py) for an example.

+Generator expressions `(<expression> for i in s if <conditional>)` are the generator version of a list comprehension.
+They can be chained and passed as function arguments.

+Generator benefits

+* Natural problem expression, pipelines, streaming, iterating, filtering, etc.
+* Better memory efficiency
+* Generators encourage code reuse

+`itertools` is a library module with tools useful for iterators and generators